-Trinity has also earned the distinction of becoming a PC(USA) Earth Care Congregation, which recognizes the significant, stringent, and meaningful measures our community of faith has taken in our environmental stewardship.
-We are proud to note that, upon receiving this certification, Trinity was one of only 13 congregations nationally to have earned this distinction, and the only congregation in NJ.
+Trinity has also earned the distinction of becoming a PC (USA) Earth Care Congregation, which recognizes the significant, stringent and meaningful measures our community of faith have taken in our environmental stewardship.
+We are proud to note that, upon receiving this certification, Trinity was one of only 13 congregations nationally to have earned this distinction and the only congregation in New Jersey.

 We are also very grateful for the gardens that bless our back lot.